techpotatoes/pitchup/README.md

 diffFrequency|Double|Difference from the pitch given to the expected frequency. diffCents|Double|Difference in cents from the current frequency to the expected frequency.

+#### Privacy Policy

+This page informs you of our policies regarding the collection, use and disclosure of Personal Information when you use our Service.

+PitchUp don't store or share any kind of information when tuning an instrument.
+No data is saved or shared through any means.

+Contact Us

+If you have any questions about this Privacy Policy, please contact me at lucasbento7[at]gmail.com